 7. Choosing a ride and behavior within the car

 99% of the drivers that pick you up will be kind, normal people.
 There are, however, the occasional bad apples.
 You really have to trust your intuition when it comes to judging the intentions of your driver, and you will not always be able to predict how they will behave.
-If you receive any negative signals you are not obligated to get in the car.
-Politely refuse and walk away.
+If you receive any negative signals, you are not obligated to get in the car.
+Always trust your guy, politely refuse if you get a bad vive, and walk away.

 8. Sign vs. no sign